Vertex dominated superconductivity in intercalated FeSe: Abstract

 \section{Abstract}

 Bulk FeSe becomes superconducting below 9\,K, but the critical temperature (T$_{c}$) is enhanced almost universally by a factor of $\sim$4-5 when it is intercalated with alkali elements.
 How intercalation modifies the structure is known from in-situ X-ray and neutron scattering techniques, but why T$_{c}$ changes so dramatically is not known.
-Here we show that the enhancement originates mainly from modifications of the pairing vertex in the particle-particle channel.
-Thus, intercalated FeSe provides an archetypal example of superconductivity where information derived from the single-particle electronic structure is not sufficient to account for the origins of superconductivity, even when they are computed including correlation effects.
+Here we show that there is one-to-one correspondence between the enhancement in magnetic instabilities at certain $\bf q$ vectors and superconducting pairing vertex, even while the nuclear spin relaxation rate ${1}/{(T_{1}T)}$ may not reflect this enhancement.
+Intercalation modifies electronic screening both in the plane and also between layers.
+We disentangle quantitatively how superconducting pairing vertex gains from each such changes in electronic screening.
+Intercalated FeSe provides an archetypal example of superconductivity where information derived from the single-particle electronic structure appears to be insufficient to account for the origins of superconductivity, even when they are computed including correlation effects.
+We show that the five-fold enhancement in T$_{c}$ on intercalation is not sensitive to the exact position of the d$_{xy}$ at $\Gamma$ point, as long as it stays close to E$_{F}$.
+Finally we show that intercalation also significantly softens the collective charge excitations, suggesting the electron-phonon interaction could play some role in intercalated FeSe.